 The proceedings and deliberations of the Board and its Committees are confidential.
-Each Director will maintain the confidentiality of all proprietary, privileged or otherwise protected information about the Corporation and other entities that the Director obtains in connection with his or her service as a Director, except where the disclosure is authorized or required by law.
+Each Director will maintain the confidentiality of all proprietary, privileged or otherwise nonpublic information relating to the Corporation and other entities that the Director obtains in connection with his or her service as a Director, except where the disclosure of such information is authorized or required by law, in which case the Director shall, prior to making such disclosure, consult with the Chairman and the Lead Director, and, if they determine appropriate, the full Board.